 - An approved provider plan indicating projected levels of expenses and revenues is required for each CCMHB funded program.

 - The salaries and position titles of staff charged to CCMHB funded programs must be delineated in a personnel form incorporated into the contract.
-Employees whose salaries are charged in whole or in part to a CCMHB contract are required to maintain personnel activity reports in order to account for all compensated time including time spent on other activities.
+Employees whose salaries are charged in whole or in part to a CCMHB contract must maintain personnel activity reports to account for all compensated time including time spent on other activities.

 - CCMHB funds are restricted for use in the program(s) described in the contract(s) concerning obligation of funding.
-CCMHB funds in excess of actual reimbursable expenses by the program are subject to recovery upon completion of an independent audit, financial review, or compilation, as required (per Audit and Financial Accountability Requirements, below).
+CCMHB funds in excess of those expenses budgeted by the program are subject to recovery upon completion of an independent audit, financial review, or compilation, as required (per Audit and Financial Accountability Requirements, below).

 - Organizations will establish and maintain an accrual accounting system in accordance with generally accepted accounting principles to include a level of documentation, classification of entries, and audit trails.

 - Amounts charged to CCMHB funded cost centers for personnel services must be based on documented payrolls.
-Payrolls must be supported by time and attendance records for individual employees.
+Payrolls must be supported by time and attendance records or by employment contracts for individual employees.

 - The organization shall have accounting structures that provide accurate and complete information about all financial transactions related to each separate CCMHB contract.